We are going to Kathmandu & are wanting to know about trekking to Everest Basecamp. Can anyone help?

 The Lonely Planet has very good information.

 Take a camera, spare memory and batteries.

 And... you'll have a wonderful time.
-This trek is one of life's great experiences. about 5 years ago
+This trek is one of life's great experiences. almost 6 years ago